elektito/gemplex/db/README.md

 ## Database Backup

 You can use the provided `backup.sh` script to create daily, rotating backups.
-You can, for example, put the script in `/var/lib/cron.daily`, or run it using any cron-like facility.
+You can, for example, put the script in `/etc/cron.daily`, or run it using any cron-like facility.

+NOTE: If you intend to copy the file to directories like `/etc/cron.daily`, make sure you remove the `.sh` extension, since the `run-parts` program used to run the scripts in these directories, does not seem to like files with a dot in their names.

 The script uses the following environment variables (if present):